 Additional subdirectories may be added to the sFSS if needed to get a better organization of the project, but the overall base structure and use should remain as is.
 For example, you can add a sub-directory \Figures in \Results

-Directories and files that are not used can be removed but don’t remove the following files in the sFSS root directory:
+Files (e.g., Step-by-Step guide) that are not relevant for the Compendium Recipient (e.g., peer, reviewer, archive) should be removed.
+Additional, directories and files that are not used can be removed but don’t remove the following files in the sFSS root directory:

-00_README-FIRST.md
+00_README-FIRST.{md,pdf}

 1_Step-by-Step-ENCORE-Guide.pdf